 Motor problems detected within first six months of use (small minority of users)

-Smart Lock Buying Guide and FAQ
+Smart Lock Buying Guide

 You’ve got a decent idea of what to look for based on the pros and cons above, but there’s so much more that goes into it.
 Everything from our process of selection, the prime features you need in an electronic lock, and what to do if your Wi-Fi lock runs out of battery: it’s all here, everything you need to make an informed purchase.